-Under the current separate rules, there are differences in what licensees can do with a license under the MRTMA and the MMFLA, even though the license is essentially equivalent.
+Under the current separate rules, there are differences in the operational requirements of a license under the MRTMA and the MMFLA, even though the license is essentially equivalent.
 These rules create a more consistent process for licensees.

 C. What is the desired outcome?